Getting Oriented

 Interview: MindBodyRadio Talks to Nick Strauss-Klein

-After you complete this Getting Oriented collection, returning to favorite lessons or progressing through from the beginning again will yield new insights.
-It can be very surprising to new Feldenkrais students how lessons you "know" are a different valuable experience on subsequent explorations.
+After you complete Getting Oriented, returning to favorite lessons or repeating the series will yield new insights.
+Lessons you"know" are a surprisingly different and valuable experience on subsequent explorations.

 Or continue your studies with our free collection called Lying Down Lessons for Better Posture, Walking, and Running.